sbarriosp/MERN-Backend-first-project/README.md

-# pets-back
+#MERN Backend project

-This is my first backend that I make in NodeJS, Soon I'll update an organized project
+This is my first backend that I make in NodeJS, There you can see a CRUD App.